List of digital television deployments by country: Canada

-The Canadian Radio-television and Telecommunications Commission (CRTC) has adopted the same digital television standard for stations in Canada as the United States and Mexico.
-The CRTC initially decided not to enforce a single date for transitioning to digital broadcasts, opting to let the economy decide when the switchover will occur.
-However, a later decision settled on the date of 31 August 2011, limited to 30 markets.
-In addition, by 31 August 2011, all full power transmitters on channels 52 and above must either relocate to a lower channel or shut down.
+The Canadian Radio-television and Telecommunications Commission (CRTC) adopted the same digital television standard for stations in Canada as the United States and Mexico.
+The CRTC initially decided not to enforce a single date for transitioning to digital broadcasts, opting to let the economy decide when the switchover would occur.
+However, a later decision settled on 31 August 2011, limited to 30 markets.
+In addition, by 31 August 2011, all full-power transmitters on channels 52 and above had to either relocate to a lower channel or shut down.

 CITY-TV was the first Canadian station to provide digital terrestrial service.
-As of 2007, other digital stations on-air include the CBC and Radio-Canada stations in Toronto and Montreal, as well as CTV's CFTO and CIVT, and CKXT (SUN TV).
-This list is not necessarily exhaustive and other station launches are completed or pending, although most are in the largest markets of Toronto, Vancouver and Montreal.
-Also, this does not include digital or high definition versions of specialty channels.
+As of 2007, other digital stations on air included the CBC and Radio-Canada stations in Toronto and Montreal, as well as CTV's CFTO and CIVT, and CKXT (SUN TV).
+This list is not exhaustive, and other station launches had been completed or were pending, although most were in the largest markets of Toronto, Vancouver, and Montreal.
+This also does not include digital or high-definition versions of specialty channels.

-On 22 November 2003, CBC had their first broadcast in HD, in the form of the Heritage Classic outdoor NHL game between the Edmonton Oilers and the Montreal Canadiens.
-Bell Satellite TV, a Canadian satellite company, Rogers Cable and Vidéotron provide somewhat more than 21 HDTV channels to their subscribers including TSN HD, Rogers Sportsnet HD, Discovery HD (Canadian Edition), The Movie Network HD, and several U.S. stations plus some PBS feeds and a couple of pay-TV movie channels.
-CTV Toronto broadcast in HD along with its western counterpart, BC CTV.
-They were also the first to broadcast a terrestrial HD digital ATSC signal in Canada.
-Global joined the crowd in late 2004.
+On 22 November 2003, the CBC made its first broadcast in HD, in the form of the Heritage Classic outdoor NHL game between the Edmonton Oilers and the Montreal Canadiens.
+Bell Satellite TV, a Canadian satellite company, and Rogers Cable and Vidéotron provide more than 21 HDTV channels to their subscribers, including TSN HD, Rogers Sportsnet HD, Discovery HD (Canadian Edition), The Movie Network HD, and several U.S. stations, plus some PBS feeds and a few pay-TV movie channels.
+CTV Toronto broadcast in HD along with its western counterpart, BC CTV; CTV was also the first to broadcast a terrestrial HD digital ATSC signal in Canada.
+Global joined in late 2004.
 Other networks are continuing to announce availability of HD signals.
-CHUM Limited's Citytv in Toronto was the first HDTV broadcaster in Canada; however, now most cable and satellite subscribers across Canada can access multiple channels in HDTV with major American and Canadian affiliate stations broadcasting HDTV signals with no CANCON overlay for advertising.
-Typically these channels are NBC HD, ABC HD, CBS HD, Fox HD, TSN HD, Sportsnet HD, CBC HD, etc., as of summer 2006.
-CBC HD officially launched their HDTV programming on 5 March 2005.
-CBC HD broadcasts the first game of their Hockey Night in Canada Saturday double header in HDTV.
-The 2006 Stanley Cup playoffs games have seen an increased amount of HDTV coverage as well.
+CHUM Limited's Citytv in Toronto was the first HDTV broadcaster in Canada; however, most cable and satellite subscribers across Canada can now access multiple channels in HDTV, with major American and Canadian affiliate stations broadcasting HDTV signals with no CanCon overlay for advertising.
+Typically these channels are NBC HD, ABC HD, CBS HD, Fox HD, TSN HD, Sportsnet HD, CBC HD, and others, as of summer 2006.
+CBC HD officially launched its HDTV programming on 5 March 2005.
+CBC HD broadcasts the first game of its Hockey Night in Canada Saturday double header in HDTV.
+The 2006 Stanley Cup playoffs saw an increased amount of HDTV coverage as well.